OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 ##### Cluster logging

 In the Kubernetes cluster itself, there is a long list of cluster components that can be logged as well as additional data types that can be used (events, audit logs).
-Together, these different types of data can give you visibility into how Kubernetes is performing as a ystem.
+Together, these different types of data can give you visibility into how Kubernetes is performing as a system.

 Some of these components run in a container, and some of them run on the operating system level (in most cases, a systemd service).
 The systemd services write to journald, and components running in containers write logs to the /var/log directory, unless the container engine has been configured to stream logs differently.